-It’s raining and except for a an artificial lake the landscape is dull.
+It’s raining and,, except for the artificial Plastira Lake (there's a dam), the landscape is dull.
 This is the area in which a rare medicane (Mediterranean hurricane) hit last week and many of the cotton fields around Trikala are still muddy lakes.
 Streamers of escaped bolls are gathering along the sides of the tarmac.
 The driver says that this is an important crop, the financial mainstay of this area since ancient times.

 Delphi is built into the south western side of towering Mount Parnassus, which sadly has not been immune to bauxite scarring.
-Otherwise, Delphi has as heavenly a setting as the name suggests being built up the steep pristine slopes with views across gorges and a sea of rippling olive trees down to the Gulf of Corinth.
-Parnassus was sacred to both Dionysus and Apollo as the Corcyran Nymphs.
+Otherwise, Delphi has as heavenly a setting as the name suggests.
+It's built up the steep pristine slopes, with views across gorges and a sea of rippling olive trees, down to the Gulf of Corinth.
+Parnassus was sacred to both Dionysus and Apollo.
 The name literally translates as the mountain of the house of the god.
-Some scholars also argue that Parnassus was also the home of the Muses, who were led by Apollo, so Parnassus has become synonymous with music, poetry and learning.
+Some scholars argue that Parnassus was also the home of the Muses, who were led by Apollo, so Parnassus has become synonymous with music, poetry and learning.

 History of Delphi

-Because of it importance the Ancient Greeks considered the centre of the world to be in Delphi; it was marked by a stone monument known as the omphalos (navel).
-Delphi grew rich as it was venerated by most of the important ancient Greek city-states, who built various treasuries and monuments here.
+Because of its importance, the Ancient Greeks considered the centre of the world to be in Delphi; it was marked by a stone monument known as the omphalos (navel).
+Delphi grew rich, as it was venerated by most of the important ancient Greek city-states, who built various treasuries and monuments here.

 The most renowned building is the temple Sanctuary of Apollo, the site of the Oracle.
 An eternal flame burned in the inner hestia (hearth) and the rich and famous came to hear their fate from the ranting Pythia.
-The most familiar building, that features in all the pictures of Delphi (there isn’t so much of Apollo’s temple left) is the beautiful circular tholos from the temple of Athena, which is idyllically situated much lower down the slope.
+The most familiar building, that features in all the pictures of Delphi (there isn’t so much of Apollo’s temple left) is the beautiful circular tholos from the temple of Athena.
+This is idyllically situated, much lower down the slope.

 Delphi in a Day

-This UNESCO site is not to be missed, and I decide to risk the ominous dark clouds gathering and stroll up the road from Delphi village, built along a precipitous ridge, so the hotels can all boast panoramic views, to the enclosure, where there is good news and bad as always.
+This UNESCO site is not to be missed, and I decide to risk the ominous dark clouds gathering and stroll up the road from Delphi village.
+It's built along a precipitous ridge, so the hotels can all boast panoramic views.
+To the Delphi Enclosure, where there is good news and bad as always.
 The good news is that it’s a European Heritage Day and so it’s free to enter.
 Like everywhere else at the moment the site is relatively quiet with a few small groups of tourists and only one small coach parked up.